0.2 — Introduction to programs and programming languages

 Example of compiling

-Alternatively, an interpreter is a program that directly executes the instructions in the source code without requiring them to be compiled into an executable first.
+Alternatively, an interpreter is a program that directly executes the instructions in the source code without requiring them to be compiled first.
 Interpreters tend to be more flexible than compilers, but are less efficient when running programs because the interpreting process needs to be done every time the program is run.
 This also means the interpreter must be installed on every machine where an interpreted program will be run.

 Here is a simplified representation of the interpretation process: